jaredririe/backendology/drafts/distributed-systems-course.md

 ### Basics

 The basics give a sense for why distributed systems present challenging problems.
 With the problems framed, it will make more sense why we have to think so carefully about the advanced concepts below.
-Understanding that the network is unreliable and packets regularly get dropped, for example, makes it clear why it's hard to get multiple nodes of a database to agree on the state of the data.
+For example, understanding that the network is unreliable and packets regularly get dropped makes it clear why it's hard to get multiple nodes of a database to agree on the state of the data.

 * [Distributed Systems for Fun and Profit](http://book.mixu.net/distsys/single-page.html)
     - Free book that was recommended by several articles